gcepaluni/guns-forced-labor-replication/README.md

 This repository reproduces all analyses, figures, and tables for:

-> Cepaluni, G., & Civitarese, J. (2025). *Gun Violence and the Political Economy of Forced Labor Investigations in Brazil.* World Development.
+> Cepaluni, G., & Civitarese, J. (2025). *Gun Violence and the Political Economy of Forced Labor Investigations in Brazil.* R&R at World Development.

 The project examines how gun availability affects the efficiency of Brazil's anti-slavery enforcement, combining a rational-choice model and a shift–share empirical design.
 All results, tables, and figures in the paper and Appendix can be generated from the scripts provided here.

 ---